 Great Allegheny Passage

 A big question is always transportation.
 We drove to Pittsburgh and spent that night in Homestead (on the trail just beyond Pittsburgh) that let us leave the car in the parking lot.
 We biked to the Point in Pittsburgh and back that same day.
-Whether you aim to bike 50 miles, 40 miles, 25 miles each day is up to you — lots of places to stay.
-We booked a shuttle in Cumberland to get back to the car.

-I know of someone who did a one-way van rental to the Pittsburgh airport, biked the GAP and the connecting C&O Canal towpath to Washington, D.C., and took Amtrak home.
-So that’s another option to consider.
+I know of someone who did a one-way van rental to the Pittsburgh airport, biked the GAP and the connecting C&O Canal towpath to Washington, D.C.
+(335 miles total), and took Amtrak home.
+I know of others who took Amtrak from Philadelphia to Pittsburgh, biked to D.C. and took the train home.

 If you camp along the route, just know that there is an active train line on the other side of the Youghiogheny River.
 Bring earplugs!
 We spent one night in a guest house in Dawson on that side of the river — and it was just three doors down from the tracks.
 I’ll just say no one slept well.